ensisoft/detonator/uikit/README.md

 Overview
 -----------------
 Skinnable/styleable UI system that integrates with the editor's material system for fine-tuning the look of individual widgets.
-Currently, provides only mouse based input handling.
-Keyboard input is in the works.
 Styling is based on key/value property pairs that are stored in a JSON file, as an inline style string (if any) in the window object and as inline style strings (if any) per each widget.